CMC-QCL/GOVT55-R-Lecture/govt55-r-day2.md

 It is based on "Grammar of Graphics" which was developed to present data (and its mapping) on 2D space by distinct components in layers

 For example, a scatter plot is composed of
-(1) data (i.e., two corresponding vectors: x and y),
+(1) data (e.g., two corresponding vectors: x and y),
-(2) the scales and coordinate system (say horizontal and vertical axis and the scales in tic marks),
+(2) the scales and coordinate system (e.g., horizontal and vertical axis and the scales in tic marks),
 (3) annotation such as title, subtitle, legends, etc.

 50 Cool ggplot2 Examples